rwilliams/jrubywiki/Developing-with-JRuby-Truffle.md

 ## Polymorphic inline caches

-When you use `@Cached` to create a PIC you should add a `limit` property to set the maximum size of the cache, and add a corresponding entry to `Options`.
+When you use `@Cached` to create a Polymorphic Inline Cache you should add a `limit` property to set the maximum size of the cache, and add a corresponding entry to `Options`.
 For examples see https://github.com/jruby/jruby/commit/cbacdd5a2be32d74ed152a1c306beaa927e80e4e.